Tanzir Tuhin: 2000–2017: Shironamhin

 In 2000 Tuhin joined the progressive rock band Shironamhin as a vocal with the founding member of the group songwriter, bass guitarist Ziaur Rahman Zia, guitarist Jewel and Bulbul.
 Their first album Jahaji was released in 2004.
 Since they have released 5 studio albums and several mixed albums.
-Their latest album titled Shironamhin Shironamhin was released on July 19, 2013.
+Their latest album titled Shironamhin Shironamhin was released on 19 July 2013.
 Amid creative differences, Tuhin left this group in October 2017.

-2017 ~ : Solo career
+2017 ~ : Avash

 In 2017 Tuhin left Shironamhin to pursue an independent musical career.
 He has been working on a number of songs with different musicians and composers in the Bangladeshi musical industry.

 Tuhin's solo career to date includes 4 studio soundtracks: Tobuo is the first solo track has been scheduled to release in 2017.
 Also a movie-tracks "Shotto Mitthar Kundoli" in the movie "Deho Station" got critical acclaim among the music critics as well as was appreciated by his fan base.
 He also did a second solo, 'Bibek' in 2019.

 In 2020, he released another single, titled, Alo.
 Written and composed by the versatile composer-lyricist, Prince Mahmud.
 It is dedicated to Ayub Bachchu.